Shubham6147/shubham.github.io/_pages/about.md

 I have worked on several impactful projects in the geospatial industry, including:

-- **Intern at Indian Institute for Human Settlements (IIHS), Bengaluru:**
-  - Developed geospatial metadata standards
-  - Designed and implemented an online survey application
-  - Contributed to web GIS portal development
-- **India Data Cube (IDC) Project (AWS GEO Grant):**
-  - Developed a large-scale data processing platform using Open Data Cube framework
-  - Built deep learning models (CNNs) to estimate built-up areas from satellite imagery
 - **GIS Data Engineer at Vassar Labs:**

+  - Specialising in building data pipelines for geospatial applications.

+- **GIS Data Engineer at Kawa Space:**

   - Specializing in building data pipelines for geospatial applications

+- **Indian Institute for Human Settlements (IIHS), Bengaluru:**

+  - Developed a large-scale data processing platform using Open Data Cube framework as part of India Data Cube (IDC) Project (AWS GEO Grant).
+  - Built deep learning models (CNNs) to estimate built-up areas from satellite imagery.
+  - Developed geospatial metadata standards for institue level spatial data portal.
+  - Designed and implemented an online survey application using ODK.
+  - Contributed to web GIS portal development

 ## Research Focus

 My work revolves around utilizing remote sensing data for social good, with an emphasis on machine learning applications in urban analytics.
 I am deeply committed to open-source initiatives, contributing to educational blogs and community-driven projects.

-## Learn More

-For detailed information about my professional experience, academic background, and curriculum vitae, please visit the dedicated sections on this website.

 ---